Antonia Tryphaena: Queen of Thrace

 While Tryphaena's children were growing up they were part of the remarkable court of Antonia Minor in Rome.
 Antonia Minor was another great maternal aunt of Tryphaena's.
 Antonia Minor was a very influential woman and supervised her circle of various princes and princesses.
 Her circle assisted in the political preservation of the Roman Empire's borders and affairs of the client states.

 Tryphaena was appointed by Caligula in 38 AD to serve as a priestess in the cult of Julia Drusilla.
 In 42 AD, she was appointed by Claudius to serve as a priestess in the cult of late Roman Empress Livia Drusilla.
 From 38 until her death, Tryphaena lived as a private citizen in Cyzicus.
 In Caligula's reign, she became the benefactor of Cyzicus and enjoyed Caligula's patronage.
 Tryphaena was a prominent citizen in Cyzicus.
-Tryphaena was heavy influenced by Livia's lifestyle.
+Tryphaena was heavily influenced by Livia's lifestyle.
 Tryphaena's behavior provided an example to elite women in Anatolia, which was later appreciated by other women in that region.

 Association with Judaism and Christianity

 Tryphaena's brother Polemon II married the Judean Princess Julia Berenice and through their marriage Polemon converted to Judaism and probably later became a Christian.

 Through the preachings of Paul the Apostle, Tryphaena may have converted to Christianity.
-In Christian literature, the Acts of Paul and Thecla set a Queen Tryphaena, a relative of the emperor, in the city of Antioch of Pisidia; the Epistle to the Romans (16:12) mentions a person named Tryphena, sends his greeting and adds ’who works in the Lord’s service’.
+In Christian literature, the Acts of Paul and Thecla set a Queen Tryphaena, a relative of the emperor, in the city of Antioch of Pisidia; the Epistle to the Romans (16:12) mentions a person named Tryphena, sends his greeting and adds 'who works in the Lord’s service’.
 A later martyrology connects her with Iconium.
 The two characters are likely based on Antonia Tryphaena.

 Tryphaena of Cyzicus is the patron saint of Cyzicus and she was named in honour of Tryphaena.